This section covers the Models

 Schedulers #

-Introduced in 1.11.0, as a part to support multi-scheduler configs, schedulers
+As a part to support multi-scheduler configs

 arg is meant to define schedulers particular model should be attached to.